Molech was a false god of ancient Canaan.

 “There was in their city a bronze image of Cronus extending its hands, palms up and sloping toward the ground, so that each of the children when placed thereon rolled down and fell into a sort of gaping pit filled with fire.”

 Plutarch, AD 46-127, senior priest of the oracle at Delphi, gives this description of the fire god.

 “The whole area before the statue was filled with a loud noise of flutes and drums so that the cries of wailing [of the children being sacrificed] should not reach the ears of the people.”

-The religious Canaanites of Palestine worshiped a fertility goddess named Ashtoreth.
+The religious Canaanites worshiped a fertility goddess named Ashtoreth.